 - The modules can be used with GoPro compatible equipment.
 The bolts and nuts included in the design are standard M5.
 You can either print them or use metal ones for better stiffness.

 - With this modular system, I will be developing new add-ons to it.
 Feel free to watch this thing.
 Many of the objects designed for GoPro are already usable for this setup.
-I uploaded some .obj files for modular parts so everyone can also collaborate for better solutions.
+I uploaded some STEP files for modular parts so everyone can also collaborate for better solutions.

 - Phone/Camera/GoPro mount for Ultimaker 2 monitoring.

 - Desk clamp for phone/camera (get the bolt from original author page).

 - And much more applications in REMIX section

 - One of the challenges of this project is making the project entirely 3D printable at a very small scale for such a function.
 So it wouldn't be necessary to shop online for some tiny little parts which the shipping cost is much more expensive than the product itself.

 - In order for the bolts to be strong enough to take pulling force, they cannot be printed vertically.
 Therefore the bolts are oriented horizontally, with the bottom teeth trimmed off, and with 30 degrees step shape (it is usually 45 if printed vertical).
 With such treatment the bolts are both strong and easy to print with support material even at 0.2mm layer height.